-It is worth noting that reliance on concepts such as cover crops, green manures, crop rotation, ley farming, shallow cultivation and other aspects of the system realignment away from chemical farming that organic farming has pioneered for the past 100 years has been integral to the organic farming canon since its inception.)
-My understanding of organic farming, that I have been following for 50 years, can be found in Understanding Organic Farming.
+It is worth noting that reliance on cultural practices such as cover crops, green manures, crop rotation, ley farming, shallow cultivation, improving soil health and other aspects of the system realignment away from chemical farming that organic farming championed for the past 100 years has been integral to organic farming since its inception.
+My understanding of organic farming, that I have been following for 50 years, is presented in the appendix below.

 Predictably, since a new word is easy to co-opt, “regenerative” has quickly become the darling of the large industrial agriculture companies who are now able to mouth ecological platitudes, formerly associated with organic farming principles, but without any intention of following them.
 We are seeing well-honed, corporate co-opting skills used very effectively by professionals.

 The suspicious old organic hippie in me finds the new “re-generative” movement to be a devious attempt to displace organic in the public mind with a more manipulatable word, easily controlled and redefined by the agricultural industry.
-I can understand the large mid-western chemical farmers not liking the word “organic” and thus a new word being useful to communicate with them.
+I can understand many of the large mid-western long-time chemical farmers not liking the word “organic” and thus a new word being useful to communicate with them.
 All well and good.
-Use the word “regenerative” to lure them in to being better farmers.
+Use the word “re- generative” to lure them in to being better farmers.

-So, tell me, am I off base here?
-Or have a lot of well-meaning people joined this regenerative bandwagon without fully comprehending that this change in terminology to “regenerative” rather than “organic” seems to give license for a pretense of purity to the very industries whose products and practices created the need to “re-generate” in the first place?
+So, tell me, am I off base here, or have a lot of well-meaning people joined this regenerative bandwagon without fully comprehending that this change in terminology to “regenerative” rather than “organic” seems to give license for a pretense of purity to the very industries whose products and practices created the need to “re-generate” in the first place?